IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic pause
 {: #pause}

 Pause all processes within a running container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/pause/" target="_blank">pause</a> command in the Docker help.
+For more information, see the [pause](https://docs.docker.com/reference/commandline/pause/){: new_window} command in the Docker help.
 To stop a container, see the [bluemix ic unpause](#unpause) command.

 ```
 bluemix ic pause CONTAINER